Are you afraid to be afraid?

 But, for the most successful leaders, it’s different.

-While they don’t necessarily enjoy the fear, ultimately, they aren’t afraid of standing, naked and vulnerable, at the point of no return.
+While they don’t necessarily enjoy being frightened, ultimately, they aren’t overly worried about standing, naked and vulnerable, at the point of no return.
 That’s where the human spirit really comes alive, and where the best work and creativity actually happens.

-- Think about you and your team: has a fear of fear impacted your decision making?
+- Think about you and your team: has the fear of being afraid impacted your decision making?

 - If you were not afraid to be afraid, what would you do, or commit to, differently?